BreeJax/Lorem_Ipsum_text_style/README.md

 # README

-This document contains some basic instructions for how to interact with this project.
+This document contains the instructions given to us on how to complete this project.

+This is a basic HTML and CSS project- and it was a lot of fun.

 ## Solution Files
 Solutions to the coding challenges are included with this activity.